asteroid-lang/asteroid/Asteroid User Guide.md

 The expression `this @name` accesses the `name` field of the instance the function `hello` was called on.
-Even though our structures are starting to look a bit more like object definitions, pattern matching continues to work in the same way when we discussed structures.
+Even though our structures are starting to look a bit more like object definitions, pattern matching continues to work in the same way from when we discussed structures.
 The only thing you need to keep in mind is that you **cannot** pattern match on a function field.
-From a pattern matching perspective a structure consists only of data fields.
+From a pattern matching perspective, a structure consists only of data fields.
 So even if we declare a structure like this,
 ```
 load system "io".